AxiaCoin/axia-network-wiki/docs/node/node_config.md

 #### `--chain-config-dir` (string):

 Defaults to `$HOME/.axgo/configs/chains`.
-If this flag is not provided and the default directory does not exist, AxiaGo will not exit since custom configs are optional.
-However, if the flag is set, the specified folder must exist, or AxiaGo will exit with an error.
+If this flag is not provided and the default directory does not exist, AXgo will not exit since custom configs are optional.
+However, if the flag is set, the specified folder must exist, or AXgo will exit with an error.
 This flag is ignored if `--chain-config-content` is specified.

 #### `--chain-config-content` (string):